ycanardeau/ResXGenerator/README.md

 -   Build time for .resources -> satellite dll can be quite slow (~150msec per file)
 -   Linker optimization doesn't work, since it cannot know which resources are referenced

-Benefits of using `VocaDB` code generation:
+Benefits of using `GenerateCode` code generation:

 -   All languages are placed in the main dll, no more satellite dlls
 -   Lookup speed is ~600% faster (5ns vs 33ns)